 Mr Robert Cornall AO was appointed by the Attorney-General as Independent Reviewer of Adverse Security Assessments commencing on 3 September 2015.
 The reviewer's role is to review ASIO adverse security assessments (ASAs) given to the Department of Immigration and Border Protection in relation to people who remain in immigration detention and have been found to:

 - engage Australia's protection obligations under international law, and

 - not be eligible for a permanent protection visa, or who have had their permanent protection visa cancelled.

-The Reviewer provides her recommendations to the Director-General of Security.
-The Director-General must respond to the Reviewer and may determine whether to take action if he agrees with the Reviewer’s opinion.
-The applicant will be told the outcome of the review, including the Director-General’s response.
-The Attorney-General, Minister for Immigration and Citizenship and the Inspector-General of Intelligence and Security are also provided with copies of the Reviewer’s recommendations.
+The reviewer provides their recommendations to the Director-General of Security.
+The Director-General must respond to the reviewer and may determine whether to take action if he agrees with the reviewer's opinion.
+The applicant will be told the outcome of the review, including the Director-General's response.
+The Attorney-General, Minister for Immigration and Border Protection and the Inspector-General of Intelligence and Security are also provided with copies of the reviewer's recommendations.

-Correspondence for the Independent Reviewer can be emailed to firstname.lastname@example.org or posted to:
+Correspondence for the reviewer can be emailed to firstname.lastname@example.org or posted to:

 Independent Reviewer of Adverse Security Assessments

-The terms of reference require the Reviewer to maintain statistics to be included annually in the ASIO Report to Parliament.
-The first reporting period will be from the date the Reviewer commenced (3 December 2012) until June 2013.
+The terms of reference require the reviewer to maintain statistics to be included annually in the ASIO Report to Parliament.